Maldon & Tiptree F.C.: History

 Maldon Town Football Club was established in August 1946 as part of the Maldon Social and Athletic Club.
 The club initially joined Division Two of the Chelmsford & Mid-Essex League.
 Although they transferred to the North Essex League the following season, the club returned to the Chelmsford & Mid-Essex League in 1949.
 They were Premier Division champions in 1949–50, retaining the title the following season, as well as winning the League Cup.
 The club then joined the Essex & Suffolk Border League for the 1951–52 season, finishing as runners-up in the Premier Division and losing the League Cup final.
 They were Premier Division runners-up again in 1955–56 and 1959–60.

-In 1964–65 Maldon won the League Cup and the following season they were Premier Division champions.
+In 1964–65 Maldon won the League Cup and the following season were Premier Division champions.
 The club then moved up to the Eastern Counties League.
 They finished in the bottom half of the Eastern Counties League every season until leaving to join the Essex Senior League in 1972.
 The club won the Essex Senior League in the 1984–85 on goal difference.
 In 1996 they rejoined the Eastern Counties League, becoming members of Division One.
 In the 1997–98 season the club were runners-up and were promoted to the Premier Division.

 Maldon reached the semi-finals of the FA Vase in 2002–03, losing 3–0 on aggregate to AFC Sudbury, with the home leg attracting a record Wallace Binder Ground crowd of 1,163.
 The 2003–04 season saw the club finish as runners-up in the Premier Division, earning promotion to the Eastern Division of the Southern League.
 A third-place finish the following season led to them qualifying for the promotion play-offs; after beating Barking & East Ham United 3–2 on penalties in the semi-finals, they defeated Uxbridge in the final by the same scoreline and were promoted to the Premier Division of the Isthmian League.
 However, the club's first season in the division saw them finish in the bottom three, resulting in relegation to Division One North.
 Although they finished fourth in Division One North in 2006–07, they were ineligible for promotion and not allowed to take part in the play-offs.